 - 4 tablespoons ghee, or olive oil

-- In a large pot, saute the onions with ghee over medium heat for about 10 minutes or until they have become translucent.
+- In a large pot, saute the onions with oil over medium heat for about 10 minutes or until they have become translucent.

-- Add the turmeric and stir for a couple of minutes.
+- Add the turmeric and saute for a couple of minutes.

-- Add the beef and saute for about 5 minutes.
-The beef and onions should have turned a beautiful golden color and become aromatic.
+- Add the beef and saute on medium-high heat for about 5 minutes.
+Beef and onions should have turned to a lightly golden color and become aromatic.

 - Add the tomato paste and saute for 2 minutes to bring out the tomato flavors.

-- Add the water, cover and bring to a gentle simmer before reducing the heat and cooking the stew for about an hour.
-The beef should be tender but not fully cooked at this stage.
+- Add the water, cover, and bring to a gentle simmer before reducing the heat and cooking the stew for about an hour.
+The beef will be tender but not fully cooked at this stage.